CHOP Cares Community Fund and Grants Program

 In recognition of this dedication to children in our community, CHOP encourages ongoing involvement by offering competitive grants to support employee volunteer efforts.* These grants come from the CHOP Cares Community Fund, which includes individual donations and Hospital contributions.

-With the assistance of the Community Advisory Board, the Office of Community Relations awards grants to CHOP employees to fill a specific health or wellness-related need in one of the many Pennsylvania and New Jersey communities CHOP serves.
+With the assistance of the Community Advisory Board, the Office of Community Impact awards grants to CHOP employees to fill a specific health or wellness-related need, identified in the Community Health Needs Assessment (CHNA), in one of the many Pennsylvania and New Jersey communities CHOP serves.
 Most grants are intended to help all children — not just CHOP patients — in the communities where they live, so projects are required to have an impact outside the walls of the Hospital and our Care Network locations.
-Some projects are implemented in collaboration with programs and experts already working with the targeted populations.
+Some projects are implemented in collaboration with programs, community partners and experts already working with the targeted populations.

 Grant projects have touched on everything from child literacy and eating better to helping children cope with disease, from reproductive health education to boosting kids’ activity levels and fighting obesity.
 Read more about some of these recent projects and how they're helping fulfill specific needs in the communities we serve.